kuizto/prisma-edgeql/README.md

 ## Why?

 [Prisma Client doesn't currently support Edge runtimes](https://github.com/prisma/prisma/issues/15265) such as Cloudflare Workers, making it impossible to use Prisma in modern applications.
-PrismaEdgeQL offers a temporary drop-in solution to use Prisma Client inside Edge environments.
+Prisma-EdgeQL offers a temporary drop-in replacement solution to use Prisma Client inside Edge environments.

 **What's the catch?** Lots of limitations!
-PrismaEdgeQL is designed for our own use case at [kuizto.co](https://kuizto.co) and is intended to be a **temporary solution** until Prisma officially releases support for Edge environments.
-As such, PrismaEdgeQL only supports a [limited subset](#limitations) of the Prisma Client API.
+Prisma-EdgeQL is designed for our own use case at [kuizto.co](https://kuizto.co) and is intended to be a **temporary solution** until Prisma officially releases support for Edge environments.
+As such, Prisma-EdgeQL only supports a [limited subset](#limitations) of the Prisma Client API.

 **Using GraphQL?** The library comes with a built-in GraphQL adapter to convert incoming GraphQL queries into Prisma-compatible query objects, so you don't have to manually transform incoming queries.

+### Work in progress

+- [ ] Add `count` model queries.
+- [ ] Add `orderBy`, `skip` and `take` options.
+- [ ] Support `select` inside `create` or `upsert` queries with `@default(autoincrement())`.
+- [ ] Replace manual configuration by reading the generated Prisma Client DMMF.
+- [ ] Improve types using the generated Prisma Client types.
+- [ ] Bundle and release the first beta.

 ## Configuration